Skip to Content

 Also, I show you how to make drawers, how to install drawer slides, and how to build a cabinet carcass.

-DIY Base Cabinet with Drawers Building Tip
+DIY Base Cabinet with Drawers Plans

 First, line up the corner pieces and put down a line of glue on one edge of the ‘Front Short’ piece.

-Spread the glue with a glue spreader or your finger.
 I chose to spread the glue on all these pieces at once to save time.

 If you choose to do it this way, be sure to work quickly to avoid the glue drying prematurely.